The No-Host Oscars Were A Raving Success

 Variety also reports that the show will lean on the musicians involved in the year's best movies like Lady Gaga, Dolly Parton, and Kendrick Lamar in order to create a show centered around music in film.

-Personally, I'm very down to hear Lamar do a verse on a remixed version of "Hair Body Face" from A Star is Born.
+Personally, I'm very down to hear Lamar do a verse on a remixed version of "Hair Body Face."
 Just saying.

 Only time will tell if Hollywood can make a host-free night work.
 But if it can — it may set the precedent for all future award shows.